MetaverseRPN-LLC/RPForge-Issue-Tracker/tutorial.md

 - Prefix

-    A prefix you can quickly use to talk as the character or use a command as them (you can skip the default prefix if youre using this)
+    A prefix you can quickly use to talk as the character or use a command as them, for example, instead of having to assume the character with `rp!char assume`, you can instead use the custom prefix you've set for the character to use the character for that command, for example, `rp!bank deposit 500` while assumed can be made `>bank deposit 500` while not explicitly assumed.

 Now that you have made your character lets jump through the basic other usages